omismone/neurobridge/docs/log.md

 Same things for [structural matrices](http://open-neurodata.s3-website-us-east-1.amazonaws.com/Diffusion/HNU1-8-27-20-m2g-native-csa-det/).

-It would be interesting to create a script that, given the patient ID, downloads their data and processes it.
+~~It would be interesting to create a script that, given the patient ID, downloads their data and processes it.~~

 Continue implementing Peixoto's algorithm and check (as a first approximation using the connectogram) that the data is consistent with Baruzzi's.

 ## To Do
--
+- csv to mat
+- continue implementing Peixoto's algorithm and check (as a first approximation using the connectogram) that the data is consistent with Baruzzi's

 ### See
 -

 ## Questions
-1. Who is the patient?
-I'll make a script that only downloads their data!
+1. I've downloaded manually the csvs for the right subject, as I can see (but also in your data) the functional matrices are symmetric, you told me something different, there is a problem with data?
 2. Mid June stop?